PeteGouldbourne/consult-with-icg-wes/getting-started.md

 # Getting started tutorial
 {: #getting-started-tutorial}

-In this Consult with {{site.data.keyword.cloud}} Garage getting started tutorial, you schedule and purchase consulting services from the {{site.data.keyword.cloud_notm}} catalog.
+In this Consult with {{site.data.keyword.IBM}} Garage getting started tutorial, you schedule and purchase consulting services from the {{site.data.keyword.cloud_notm}} catalog.
 {: shortdesc}

-The [{{site.data.keyword.cloud_notm}} Garage](http://www.ibm.com/cloud/garage/){: new_window} is IBM's consultancy with a startup DNA.
-Learn more about how to transform your organization by delivering solutions on the cloud quickly with the {{site.data.keyword.cloud_notm}} Innovate method.
+The [{{site.data.keyword.IBM_notm}} Garage](http://www.ibm.com/cloud/garage/){: new_window} is IBM's consultancy with a startup DNA.
+Learn more about how to transform your organization by delivering solutions on the cloud quickly with the {{site.data.keyword.IBM_notm}} Garage Method.
 {: tip}

-See this 3 minute video to learn how to submit your {{site.data.keyword.cloud_notm}} Garage or Watson Expert Services order.
+See this 3 minute video to learn how to submit your {{site.data.keyword.IBM_notm}} Garage or Watson Expert Services order.

-<iframe class="embed-responsive-item" id="youtubeplayer" title="Consult with IBM Cloud Garage demo" type="text/html" width="640" height="360" src="https://www.youtube.com/embed/CWRsJ10Nnpc" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe class="embed-responsive-item" id="youtubeplayer" title="Consult with IBM Garage demo" type="text/html" width="640" height="360" src="https://www.youtube.com/embed/CWRsJ10Nnpc" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Step 1.
-Start the Consult with {{site.data.keyword.cloud_notm}} Garage service
+Start the Consult with {{site.data.keyword.IBM_notm}} Garage service
 {: #tutorial-start}

-Open https://ibm.biz/garageservices to launch the Consult with {{site.data.keyword.cloud_notm}} Garage service.
+Open https://ibm.biz/garageservices to launch the Consult with {{site.data.keyword.IBM_notm}} Garage service.

 ## Step 2.
 Select a pricing plan
 {: #tutorial-pricing}